italicize/quick-internet-radio/README.md

    The Raspberry Pi boots.
 1. If the microSD card has NOOBs, select Rapsberry Pi OS and install it.
 1. When prompted, select settings, including country, password, and Wi-Fi.
-   1. Update the system.
+1. When prompted, update the system.
-   1. Restart.
+1. When prompted, restart.

-1. Open Terminal.
-1. Update and upgrade. \
-   Type `sudo apt update && sudo apt upgrade && sudo apt autoremove && sudo apt clean` and press **Enter**.
+*Note.* Raspberry Pi OS Lite is probably a better option than a full installation of Raspberry Pi OS with desktop and recommended software.
+However, I wanted this project to quick and simple, so I used the operating system I knew best.

-## (Optional) Enable SSH
+### (Optional) Enable SSH

 Access through SSH isn't required for this project, but it is convenient after the monitor and keyboard are disconnected.